Skip to main content

 APT packages

 You can retain the APT package cache in your Docker cache by mounting /var/cache/apt and /var/lib/apt.
 Apt needs exclusive access to its data.
-To achieve this, you can select sharing=locked which makes concurrent builds wait for another, or use sharing=private to have each build create another cache directory.
+To achieve this, you can select sharing=locked which makes concurrent builds wait for another.

 Go Applications